Now that we have already covered how to save A LOT of money to travel the world, it’s time to take your savings even further.

 11. Find a beautiful place on Airbnb

 Airbnb has quickly become a popular choice for finding unique accommodations around the world.
 Prices can be more affordable than chain hotels and it offers a more local experience.
 I just got back from staying at a beautiful cabin on Airbnb near North Cascades National Park.
 It was cheaper than staying at a hotel and we loved having the place to ourselves.
-Today I have a coupon for you to save money on your next Airbnb stay!

 12. Try Couchsurfing

 Join Couchsurfing.com and get in touch with other members.
 This can be a great way to save money on accommodations and even make a new friend.

 I love using Hotwire to book luxury hotels in North America for an affordable price.
 I’ve been able to score amazing deals using Hotwire in New York City, Washington DC, Montreal, San Francisco, and Chicago!

 I like using TripAdvisor to search for vacation rentals.
 When staying at a destination for two weeks or more, consider booking a vacation rental.
 This can save you a lot of money compared to staying at a hotel.
 Plus you’ll be able to cook your own meals if you wish.

 15. Check TripAdvisor for hotels within your budget